How is British Columbia Responding to COVID-19?

 BC’s Restart Plan

 - On May 6, the provincial government released BC’s Restart Plan, which outlines a phased approach for gradually re-opening the BC economy.
-We are currently in Phase 2 of the plan, when Phase 2 began mid-May.

 - Phase 4 will not begin until the threat of COVID-19 has been significantly diminished through widespread vaccination, broad successful treatments, evidence of community immunity, or the equivalent.

 - For more information about BC’s Restart Plan, visit www.gov.bc.ca/restartbc.